Shoulder injuries are very common in the sport of climbing.

-Shoulders injuries are extremely common in the sport of climbing.
-This article discusses the importance of scapula stability, common problems and how prevent shoulder injuries through exercising your scapula stabilisers.
+In this article, Alistair walks us through the importance of scapula stability, common problems and tips on how to prevent shoulder injuries through exercising your scapula stabilisers.

 What are the Scapula Stabilisers?